-Every summer when the weather gets warmer we have lots of customers contacting us with the same question “ why isn’t my air con cold?”
-Having your air-conditioning blowing out warm air or simply not working is annoying, especially in a heatwave!
+Every summer when the weather gets warmer we have lots of customers contacting us with the same question “ why is my air con warm?”
+Finding your air-con warm is distressing, especially in a heatwave!

 Thankfully though, getting air con back to being icy-cold & fresh is usually quick & fairly straightforward.
 However there are a few reasons why it may have lost it’s cool.